YoniAfek1/TimeSeries/README.md

 Future research could explore whether these models remain effective in contexts with more volatile or irregular consumption patterns, where prediction is more challenging.

-Thanks for reading — we hope this project offers valuable insights into forecasting and data-driven energy planning.
+Thanks for reading, hope this project offers valuable insights into forecasting and data-driven energy planning.